KnowledgeCaptureAndDiscovery/ClimComp/README.md

 `python ClimComp.py '/Users/deborahkhider/Documents/MINT/Climate/MonthlyDatasets' FLDAS Rainf_f_tavg 32 36 13 17 6 8 2017`

 ## <a name="req">Requirements</a>

+### Software requirements
 Current version tested under Python 3.6 with the following dependencies.

 - xarray v0.11.0
 - numpy v1.15.0
 - pandas v0.23.4
 - glob2 v 0.6

+### Data Requirements

+This routine assumes that the data is stored as per FLDAS netCDF format and file organization.
+This makes use of monthly data **ONLY**.

 ## <a name = "files">Files in this repository</a>
  - README.md: this files.
 Instructions and other requirements